-Celebrating cultures from the Lusosphere at the University of Pittsburgh
+Celebrating Cultures From the Lusosphere at the University of Pittsburgh

-Do you know that with only 15-credit (5 classes only!) you can get the Portuguese and Luso-Brazilian Cultures Minor?
+Do you know that with only 15-credit (5 classes only!) you can get the Portuguese and Luso-Brazilian Cultures minor?
 Here in the Hispanic Languages and Literatures Department at the University of Pittsburgh you have the opportunity and privilege to develop dual proficiency in both Spanish and Portuguese — two of the fastest-growing languages in the world.
 Though not commonly studied, Portuguese is a vital language to the world community.
-Portuguese fluency is a significant skill that will magnify your post-graduate opportunities and marketability, particularly in the sectors of business, science, education, and international relations and diplomacy.
+Portuguese fluency is a significant skill that will magnify your post-graduate opportunities and marketability, particularly in the sectors of business, science, education, international relations, and diplomacy.
 The department encourages students to include at least one semester of study abroad in a Portuguese-speaking country.
 The department offers courses taught in English for students interested in Hispanic, Latin American, Luso-Brazilian, or U.S. Latino cultures.

-Students interested in studying the Portuguese language and the cultures of Brazil and other Portuguese-speaking countries can enroll in our Portuguese and Luso-Brazilian Cultures Minor.
+Students interested in studying the Portuguese language and the cultures of Brazil and other Portuguese-speaking countries can enroll in our Portuguese and Luso-Brazilian Cultures minor.
 This course of study opens channels of communication with millions of people around the world, including Brazil, Latin America’s largest and most heavily populated country.
 Although not traditionally taught in the US, Portuguese is the sixth most commonly spoken language in the world.
-With about 220 million native speakers and around 270 million total speakers, it is not only the most spoken language in South America, but worldwide is also more widely spoken than French and German combined.
+With about 220 million native speakers and around 270 million total speakers, it is not only the most spoken language in South America but worldwide is also more widely spoken than French and German combined.

 A foundation in Portuguese strengthens your ability to acquire other romance languages such as Spanish.
-Since it is so important and so rarely studied, knowledge of Portuguese is a marketable skill,especially in business and international relations.
+Since it is so important and so rarely studied, knowledge of Portuguese is a marketable skill, especially in business and international relations.

 - 1 out of every 3 Latin Americans (and 1 out of every 2 South Americans) speaks Portuguese